Juniper/terraform-provider-mist/docs/resources/org_alarmtemplate.md

 Optional:

-- `additional_emails` (List of String) List of additional email string to deliver the alarms via emails
+- `additional_emails` (List of String) Additional email recipients for alarm delivery
 - `to_org_admins` (Boolean) Whether to deliver the alarms via emails to Org admins or not
 - `to_site_admins` (Boolean) Whether to deliver the alarms via emails to Site admins or not